 Structured video interviews provide information about a candidate's suitability for a role, beyond the objective data gathered with assessments.
 Assessments help to evaluate skills that are harder to piece together in an interview setting, like cognitive aptitude and personality.

-Cognitive aptitude refers to someone’s ability to solve problems, learn and apply new knowledge and skills, and make complex decisions.
+Cognitive aptitude refers to someone's ability to solve problems, learn and apply new knowledge and skills, and make complex decisions.
 It is the strongest predictor of job performance of any individual characteristic.
-Aptitude tells us about the candidate’s potential to perform.
+A cognitive aptitude assessment measures these abilities through standardized tests, telling us about the candidate's potential to perform.

 Personality testing, on the other hand, tells us more about how someone is likely to behave in the workplace.
 This type of assessment helps us understand how a candidate interacts with others in the workplace, their preferred style of work, and what motivates them.
 It's powerful because people who are more suited to their role tasks will be more engaged and satisfied, and therefore more productive.